Notice of Pre-AIA or AIA Status

 Claims 1-2, 9-11,15, 18 & 20 are rejected under 35 U.S.C.
 103 as being obvious over SCHOLTEN in WO 2017132407 in view of RAHMAN in Thermostable phycocyanin from the red microalga Cyanidioschyzon merolae, a new natural blue food colorant and in further view of in view of LEPINE in US 20200140496.

-SCHOLTEN teaches a method of extracting proteins the biomass (0070, 0073,0075), and of lysing (lysol (0077)) an algae or microalgae culture which can result in a suspension (step a, b1) (0075), followed by an acid wash step (step b2) (0076).
+SCHOLTEN teaches a method of extracting proteins from the biomass (0070, 0073,0075), and of lysing (paragraph 0077) an algae or microalgae culture which can result in a suspension (step a, b1) (0075), followed by an acid wash step (step b2) (0076).
 This acid washing step can lower the pH to 4.5 or less (0080).
-The acid washing step can be followed by centrifugation to achieve a pellet (recovering the lysed biomass fraction insoluble, proteinaceous product, step c) followed by resuspension in a solvent ((0073 and 0077]).
-SCHOLTEN teaches than any of the steps can be done in any order and that one or more of the steps described can be eliminated ((0073]).
+The acid washing step can be followed by centrifugation to achieve a pellet (recovering the lysed biomass fraction insoluble, proteinaceous product, step c) followed by resuspension in a solvent (0073 and 0077).
+SCHOLTEN further teaches of reducing the biomass by centrifugation (paragraph 0044, 0075, 0077, 0084, 0103, 0114-0117).
+SCHOLEN even further teaches of “retrieval,” of proteinaceous product material, which reads on the claimed “recovery,” of protein/s (including phycocyanin, which is a protein in Galdieria).

 RAHMAN further teach of harvesting the cultures (Page 1234, column 2, paragraph 1).
 RAHMAN et al. further discuss that algael stability changes with respect to pH, for example merolae phycocyanin is relatively stable at pH 4 to 5 (which reads on adjustment into a range of 4.5 to 5.5 as instantly claimed).
-RAHMAN also teaches of investigating the phycocyanin of another red microalgae, Galdieria sulphuraria(Page 1234, column 1, paragraph 2, line 12).
+RAHMAN also teaches of investigating the phycocyanin of another red microalgae, such as the claimed Galdieria sulphuraria(Page 1234, column 1, paragraph 2, line 12).
 RAHMAN et al. further teach that in their method they specifically adjust the pH to a pH of 2 to grow the bio-organsim (adjusting the pH to grow,) the phycocyanin and then of using a pH of 5 to store the precipitate (Page 1234, column 2, first paragraph 1, lines 9-11).
 RAHMAN further teach of exposing the phycocyanin to water to precipitate and extract water (this adjusts the pH of the biomass since the sample grew at pH of 2 and water has a pH of 7) (Page 1234, column 2, purification of phycocyanin).

 RAHMAN also teaches of determination of the concentration of the phycocyanin content in mg/mL (Page 1235, column 2, last paragraph).